 The Hiddur organization is dedicated to promoting the beauty of Jewish Ceremonial Objects, presented in an Online Gallery for the Jewish Community.

-The Gallery displays a Collection of Artists and features hand-made, one of a kind pieces and Ceremonial Objects that display good design.
+The Gallery presents a Collection of Artists and features hand-made, one of a kind pieces and Ceremonial Objects that display good design.

-Purchases through the Gallery supports both these Artists and the promulgation of this art.
+Purchases through the Gallery supports both the Artists and the promulgation of this meaningful art.

 Hiddur's plan for the future involves Exhibitions, Artist competitions and Community Functions and Events.